zainnadeem/OOP-Cards-Model-ios-0616/README.md

 5. You'll notice that there's a test which attempts to draw a fifty-third card from our fifty-two card deck.
 Add a protection against this behavior at the beginning of the `drawNextCard` method to `return nil` if there are no cards in the `remainingCards` array.
 **Top-tip:** *Add an `NSLog()` along with this protection to print a message that the deck is empty.*

 6. Write the implementation for the `resetDeck` method to call the `gatherDealtCards` method and then the `shuffleRemainingCards` method.
-That's it, however the tests for `resetDeck` will fail until the other methods are completed.
+That's it, however the tests for `resetDeck` will fail until those other method implementations are completed.
 **Advanced:** *This method is the intended interface for interacting with the deck.
-There is not "testable" option in Objective-C so the smaller methods must be made fully public in order to be visible to the tests.*
+There is not a "testable" option in Objective-C so the smaller methods must be made fully public in order to be visible to the tests.*

 7. Write the implementation for the `gatherDealtCards` method.
-It should return the cards in the `dealtCards` array back to the `remainingCards` array and leave the `dealtCards` array empty.
+It should add the cards in the `dealtCards` array back into the `remainingCards` array and leave the `dealtCards` array empty.

 8. Write the implementation for the `shuffleRemainingCards` method.
 Randomizing a collection is a difficult challenge and there are several ways to approach it.
 One approach would be to take the following steps:
   * "pick up" the deck by making a `mutableCopy` of the `remainingCards` array and emptying the `remainingCards` array,